Rosen-Team-B/Rosen_B_2/rosen_backend/README.md

 ## Wiping previous data (including image frames, videos, and reference images)

+- When docker container is running, go to http://localhost:3000/admin
+- log in with superuser credentials

 ---

 ## Running the App from a Local Instance **(NOT RECOMMENDED)**